Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 Phase 2 consists of an Online Skills Verification Interview as follows:

-• Other Occupations: Those who have selected other as they do not fall within any job family will still have to undergo the skills verification interview, however it will include more general questions.
+• Other Occupations: Those who have selected 'Other' as they do not fall within any job family will still have to undergo the skills verification interview; however, it will include more general questions.

-Non-EU/EEA/EFTA (Switzerland) candidates living in Malta for less than a year (applying for first renewal of residency permit) need to successfully complete both Phase 1 Assessments and Phase 2 Skills Interview to obtain a Permanent Pass.
+Non-EU/EEA/EFTA (Switzerland) candidates living in Malta for less than a year (applying for the first renewal of residency permit) need to successfully complete both Phase 1 Assessments and Phase 2 Skills Interview to obtain a Permanent Pass.

 Category Start Date Fee